-Once in a while, a scholar may be granted credit for learning accomplished outside of school.
+Occasionally, a scholar may be granted credit for learning accomplished outside of school.
 The criteria for granting credit are as follows:

-- 1. The activity is scheduled for a specific time-frame - 2.
+- 1. The activity is scheduled for a specific timeframe - 2.
 Significant new learning must take place - 3.
 Scholars must have approval of the School